TimD1/vcfdist/README.md

 ## Introduction
 vcfdist is a distance-based small variant calling evaluator that:
+- gives partial credit to variant calls which are mostly correct
 - standardizes query and truth VCF variants to a consistent representation
+- **requires local phasing of both input VCFs** and enforces correct local phasing of variants
 - discovers long-range variant representation dependencies using a novel clustering algorithm
-- **requires local phasing of both input VCFs** and enforces correct local phasing of variants
-- gives partial credit to variant calls which are mostly correct
+- works on monoploid and diploid VCF contigs

 This results in more stable SNP and INDEL precision-recall curves than vcfeval, particularly for complex variants. vcfdist also reports alignment distance based metrics for evaluation which are entirely independent of variant representation, providing greater insight into variant calling performance.